 Faculty in all divisions work collaboratively across disciplines so that every grade level builds on the skills developed the previous year.
 The end goal is to produce graduates who stand out in today’s competitive market with a healthy mix of academics, leadership, and co-curriculars.
 Discover our academic programs

 Our unique approach to college counseling begins freshman year with college counselors in effect serving as academic advisors in addition to supporting a girl’s college aspirations.
 Hutchison girls rank among National Merit and Advanced Placement scholars each year.
 Graduates secure millions in merit scholarships and have their choice of the nation’s top colleges and universities.

 Technology is introduced early and widely used to extend the curriculum as well as ensure that girls are prepared for a digital world.
 Hutchison’s one-to-one laptop program is now in its sixteenth year.
 Beginning in fifth grade, girls are assigned their own laptops for use at school and home.

 Hutchison’s world language philosophy focuses on proficiency.
-Both Spanish and Chinese are introduced in Early Childhood, and by seventh grade, girls select one language to focus on through Upper School.
+Spanish is introduced in early childhood, and Chinese and Latin are introduced in middle school.
+By seventh grade, girls select one language to focus on through upper school.
 The American Council on the Teaching of Foreign Languages awarded Hutchison the Melba D. Woodruff Award for Exemplary Elementary Foreign Language Program.